Preparation of broth and pearl couscous:

-Arrange the pearl couscous, chickpeas, almonds, and diced tomatoes in your chicken dish.
-Combine the ras el hanout, saffron, chili flakes, and 600 ml of warm water to create a fragrant broth.
-Stir this into the pearl couscous, chickpeas, diced tomatoes, and almonds.
+Divide the pearl couscous, chickpeas, almonds, and diced tomatoes in your chicken dish.
+Mix the ras el hanout, saffron, chili flakes, and 600 ml of warm water into a fragrant broth.
+Combine this with the pearl couscous, chickpeas, diced tomatoes, and almonds.

-Using a Bunsen burner, burn off the remaining chicken feathers and place them on the chicken dish.
-Make a marinade of garlic, coriander seeds, salt, and sunflower oil and rub it all over the chicken.
-Cut a cross in the lemon without cutting all the way through and place it on top of the neck cavity of the chicken.
+Use a blowtorch to burn off the remaining feathers from the chicken and place it on the chicken dish.
+Make a marinade with garlic, coriander seeds, salt, and sunflower oil and coat the chicken thoroughly with it.
+Cut the lemon crosswise without cutting all the way through and place it on top of the chicken's neck cavity.

 Also brush them with the garlic-coriander mixture.